-Voices of Latin America will be published in the US by Monthly Review Press, in partnership with LAB and Practical Action Publishing, in March 2019.
+Voices of Latin America is published in the US by Monthly Review Press, in partnership with LAB and Practical Action Publishing.

 Individual copies can be ordered from Monthly Review Press at US$32.00 each.